 In our last issue Errol Miller wrote about the need for a comprehensive Vancouver Island transportation strategy.
 Many other parties seem to agree on that, if not on what the strategy should be.
 Lots of people put forth various ideas most of which will take years to implement.
 Meanwhile maybe what Qualicum Beach needs in the interim is an inter-Regional transit plan.

 Renewed interest in this issue had been spurred, in part, by the release of the Island Rail Corridor assessment report by the BC Ministry of Transportation and Infrastructure in March 2020.
-The provincial government followed that up on April 24, 2020 announcing the commencement of a year long project to develop a South Island Transportation Plan which will “include studying the feasibility of commuter rail along the E&N corridor.
+The provincial government had announced on April 24, 2019 the commencement of a year long project to develop a South Island Transportation Plan which will “include studying the feasibility of commuter rail along the E&N corridor.
 This information will help shape the discussion around the future of the E&N corridor on the south Island.” [i.e. south of Duncan].

 On May 11, 2020, the Island Corridor Foundation (ICF) issued its public response to the Island Rail Corridor Condition Assessment report.
 Among its comments, the ICF found difficulty accepting that “contingencies could almost double the cost assumptions”, calling the estimates “overly excessive”.
 The ICF also suggested that a “hybrid version” be considered for the Intermediate phase of development.

 Next up, the Regional District of Nanaimo (RDN) weighed in at its May 12, 2020 Committee of the Whole meeting.
 RDN Board member Ben Geselbrecht, who also sits on the ICF Board, recommended that the RDN Board and staff sit tight until the South Island Transportation Plan is finished, since the Plan may or may not include rail-based use of the Island Corridor.